-If you're interested in checking them out again, author Joe Dever made many available for free distribution after the series went out of print - normally via Project Aon , though it wasn't working at the time of writing.
-There's also a program called SeventhSense, which takes the data from the books and puts them into a more gamey form, and a web app, Lone Wolf Adventures that does the same online.
+If you're interested in checking them out again, author Joe Dever made many available for free distribution after the series went out of print via Project Aon (opens in new tab).
+(They've since been reprinted multiple times.)

 As you glance around, you see a gnarled oak tree with a tempting looking hole in the side.
 Perhaps, you think, this shall contain fantastic gold or treasure with which to start your quest?
 But do you risk it?
 And by risk it, I mean risk it by doing something insanely stupid like sticking your head through it instead of poking in a stick to see if there's some kind of schmuck-baiting deathtrap going on.

-You emerge on the second screen and are immediately spat in the face by a gargoyle.
+You emerge on the second screen and immediately a gargoyle spits in your face.
 A pattern doth emerge.
 You shrug and press forwards, realising that you must leap carefully if you are to avoid tumbling down the hole.

 Roll a dice.

 Secure in your own masculinity, even dressed like this, you show true inner strength by following your heart and using your brain.
-A particular section leaps out at you - Kai Skills.
-It appears that while Mirror Of Death doesn't make a big deal out of it, it's important to choose four of these before entering the game - out of eight.
+A particular section leaps out at you—Kai Skills.
+It appears that while Mirror Of Death doesn't make a big deal out of this, it's important to choose four of these before entering the game—out of eight.
 They include Psi Surge, its defensive counterpart Mindshield, Animal Kinship, Invisibility, and Healing.
 There is also Sixth Sense to point the way, Weapon Skills for... becoming... more skilled with weapons, obviously, and a couple more.
-All of them seem useful, and you have a worrying feeling that the only way to know which to use is to already having psychic abilities of some kind.
+All of them seem useful, and you have a worrying feeling that the only way to know which to use is already having psychic abilities of some kind.

-Which isn't a million miles off the books at a number of points, so that's a point in Mirror Of Death's favour.
+Which isn't a million miles off the books at a number of points, so that's a mark in Mirror of Death's favour.
 You generously announce your confidence that there will be many, many more in the adventure to come.